na-na-hi/renget/archive/pmdg_questions.md

 ##Question ideas for /pmdg/

+>How exactly do Gummis make you smarter?
+Do they physically rewire your neurons somehow?
+Do they put some sort of weird magic energy inside you that increases your intelligence?
+>In PMD games, Fire-types can walk on molten lava and take no damage.
+Do you think this means Fire-types are totally immune to heat, or is the ability to walk on lava just a game mechanic and not a real "in-universe" thing?
+>Why do Pokemon choose to sleep on piles of hay?
+Are their bodies hardy enough that they don't mind the discomfort?
+Is it a traditional/cultural sort of thing?
+>How would you react if you encountered a feral member of your own species in a dungeon?
 >Does actual medicine exist, or does everyone just rely on things like Oran Berries and Pecha Berries?
 >Are Pokemon pigeonholed or typecast into careers based on their species?
 For example, are all Hitmonchan expected to become martial artists?
 >If you became a Pokemon and could use moves, would you go full anime and do poses and call out your attack names, or be more subtle and "normal" about it?